tlundqvist/babylon_txcheck/README.md

 # Babylon BTC Staking Transaction Builder

+A CLI tool demonstrating Babylon-style Bitcoin staking transaction creation.
+Useful for educational purposes or as a tool to double check the staking taproot address when staking BTC on the Babylon network.

-A CLI tool demonstrating Babylon-style Bitcoin staking transaction creation using only btcd libraries.
-This implementation includes a local copy of Babylon's `BuildStakingInfo` function (extracted from the Babylon repository) without the complex Cosmos SDK dependencies.
+This tool uses only the btcd libraries.
+It also includes a local copy of Babylon's `BuildStakingInfo` function (extracted from the Babylon repository) without the complex Cosmos SDK dependencies.

 ## Overview

-This tool demonstrates how to create Bitcoin staking outputs with Taproot scripts compatible with the Babylon staking protocol.
+This tool demonstrates how to create the Bitcoin staking output with Taproot scripts compatible with the Babylon staking protocol.
 The staking output includes three distinct spending paths:

 1. **TimeLock Path**: Staker can spend after the staking time expires (normal unbonding)
 2. **Unbonding Path**: Staker + Covenant committee can spend anytime (early unbonding)
 3. **Slashing Path**: Staker + Finality Provider + Covenant can spend anytime (for slashing)

+The tool calculates and outputs:
+- The taproot staking script and the resulting taproot address of the staking output of the transaction.
+- Not the full transaction.
+A full transaction would also include spending inputs and maybe a change output.
+- Only staking tx.
+The two presigned slashing transactions used in BTC staking for Babylon are not included.

 ## Quick Start